citp/privacy-policy-historical/e/ef/eff/eff.org.md

 In addition, we will independently object to requests for access to information about users of our site that we believe to be improper.

 If you enable the Decentralized Observatory feature of HTTPS Everywhere, we publish the copies of the certificates of SSL/TLS servers that you connect to.
 These certificates generally do not identify you, and we will take reasonable steps to try to avoid collecting certificates that may be used to identify you.
+In some instances, we may also publish information about which ISPs' networks these certificates were observed on.

 ## Updating or Removing Your Information